YoavCodes/salmon/readme.md

-# Crowdfund
+# Status
-Help us fund further development at [IndieGogo](http://www.indiegogo.com/projects/351631/x/2591917)
+The framework is currently in active development and should be considered alpha/beta quality.

 # HighFin.js - Lightning Fast Overview
 HighFin.js is a flexible and configurable Javascript framework.
 Built on Node.js for building next generation client-side apps, fast.